Kidd3n/WifiPwnedd/README.md

 ### 7) Wifiphisher

 - Evil Twin

-- Creates a fake network with the name of your choice
+- You must choose a network to which global deauthentication packets will be sent (All MAC'S), this so that users do not have the network available and connect to our network.

+- The network name is the same as the network we want to clone.

-- It will generate hostapd and dnsmasq configuration files with the name and channel that we gave previously, and also configure that when a device is connected it is assigned an IP address and a NetMask.
+- It will generate the hostapd and dnsmasq configuration files, and will also configure that when a device connects it will be assigned an IP address and a NetMask.

 - Then we can choose a login to use

-- We are waiting for the credentials of the victims
+- We wait for the credentials of the victims

 ### 8) Fake/Rogue Ap

-- Create a fake network with the name and channel of your choice
+- Create a fake network with the name of your choice.

+- It will generate the hostapd and dnsmasq configuration files with the name and channel we gave earlier, and also configure that when a device is connected it is assigned an IP address and a NetMask.

+- Then we can choose a login to use

+- We wait for the credentials of the victims

 ### 9) Force Brute .cap